Let the Rain Soak In

 What is a rain barrel?

+A rain barrel is a simple rainwater collector that is connected to the downspouts on your house.
+The average 2,000-square-foot roof generates about 30,000 gallons of runoff per year.
+You can capture that rainwater and re-use it.
 Instead of gutters sending water to the ground near your house or into the storm drainage system, the downspouts are connected to a large barrel that stores some of the runoff water from your roof for later use, such as watering your lawn, garden and potted plants.

 Rain gardens are shallow areas often planted with native plants.
 They can store water during large rain events and filter out pollutants.
 Rain gardens are a great place to collect water from roof downspouts, paved areas or overflow from rain barrels.